SpaceBaker/Make-Project-Template/README.md

-# MAKE PROJECT TEMPLATE
+# Make Project Template

-The purpose of this template is to be a starter point for new projects that intend to use 'GNU Make' for build automation, 'clangd', for linting and formatting, and cppcheck for static C/C++ code analysis.
+The purpose of this template is to be a starter point for new projects that intend to use 'GNU Make' for build automation, 'clangd' for linting and formatting, and cppcheck for static C/C++ code analysis.

 ## Getting Started